-The statute of limitations provides five years from the submission deadline of the TPD form in which TP audit officers can undertake tax reassessments.
+The statute of limitations provides five years from the submission deadline of the TPD form in which TP audit authorities can undertake tax reassessments.
 Thus, documentation must be kept for five years and the taxpayer can make changes to related company transaction values within this time as well.
-Once a company receives a notice from a TP audit office about an upcoming audit, it has 60 days to comply with such a notice.
-A grace period extension of up to 120 days can be granted by the TRD for a total compliance time of up to 180 days from the first notice to provide the TRD with a formal TP report.
+Once a company receives a notice from TP audit authorities about an upcoming audit, it has 60 days to comply with such a notice and provide all documentation requested.
+A grace period extension of up to 120 days can be granted by the TRD for a total compliance time of up to 180 days from the first notice to provide the TRD with a formal TP report (Section 71 ter paragraph 2).